shikharbald/capital-one-assessment-shikhar-nandi/README.md

 Two solutions were made for this assignment.
 The extractinfo.py is the main solution, for extraction whereas the extractinfo_2.py  is an approach using a different technique.
-To try the other approach in the main.py simply change from modules.extractinfo import ExtractInfo to from modules.extractinfo_2 import ExtractInfo in line 9.
+To try the other approach, in the main.py simply change from modules.extractinfo import ExtractInfo to from modules.extractinfo_2 import ExtractInfo in line 9.

 To run either simply follow the instructions below.